flame-engine/flame/doc/flame/effects.md

   wait time is executed only once, even if the effect is repeating.
 During this time the effect's `.started` property returns false.
 The effect's `onStart()` callback will be executed at the end of this waiting period.

+- *`onPeak`* -- callback function which will be invoked right after reaching its max progress and before the optional pause and reverse stage.

+- *`onReversePeak`* -- callback function which will be invoked right after reaching its lowest progress at the end of the reverse stage and before the optional pause and forward stage.

   Using this parameter is the simplest way to create a chain of effects that execute one after another (or with an overlap).